fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

    fvm.blackbox('counter')

-If you want to blackbox a specific instance of an entity, you need to use the function :py:func:`fvm.FvmFramework.blackbox_instance`, providing the entity name as argument.
+If you want to blackbox a specific instance of an entity, you need to use the function :py:func:`fvmframework.FvmFramework.blackbox_instance`, providing the entity name as argument.

 .. code-block:: python